How, and where, did distillation of agave spirits like mezcal, tequila, tuxca, raicilla, and bacanora first begin in Mexico?

 The connections between Mexican agave spirits and Filipino coconut distillation techniques do not stop here.
 It is telling that as of 2023, the time of this blog post’s publication, tuba – a word of Filipino origin – is still the word used by some agave spirit producers in southern Jalisco, Michoacan and other parts of Western Mexico to refer to the naturally fermented agave mash before the mash goes into the still for distillation (mosto is another word that some producers use interchangeably with – or instead of – the word tuba).

-In both cultures, languages and continents that span at least five centuries, tuba has remained the same in its soul meaning of sap (or sugar) derived from a plant (coconut or agave), natural fermentation after the sap is exposed to air and wild yeasts, and the possibility of turning fermented sap into liquor after distillation.
+In both cultures, languages and continents – over the span of at least five centuries – tuba has remained the same in its meaning of sap (or sugar) derived from a plant (coconut or agave), natural fermentation where the sugar converts to alcohol after contact with native yeasts in the air, and the possibility of turning this fermented mash into liquor through distillation.

 Have the local population carried on the tradition of craft mezcal and agave spirit production in Colima and southern Jalisco?
 What are the unique, defining characteristics of agave spirits made in this region?
 Find out in part two of this blog series from Erstwhile Mezcal.
 Stay tuned.